-Site Ref Site Name Proposed Use Suitability Conclusion Conclusion BLA08 Land North of Morston Road Housing Highway Transport & Access: Considered to be unacceptable by NCC Highways.
-A new section of new footway would be required along the Morston Road.
-There are limited public transport options in Blakeney.
-The site is within reasonable walking distance of the village shops and services and a moderate walking distance to the school.
-Environmental: The site is less than 150m from the Wiveton Downs and North Norfolk Coast Sites of Special Scientific Interest.
-The site falls within the SSSI Impact Risk Zone.
-The site is less than 150m from Ramsar Site and Special Area of Protection (SPA).
-The site forms part of a large arable field with access onto the Morston Road.
-The northern boundary of this site is the SSSI, Ramsar & SPA.
-The site is highly sensitive in environmental terms and any development will need to consider the relationship and impact on the environmental designations.
-Landscape and Townscape: The site is within the Norfolk Coast Area of Outstanding Natural Beauty (AONB).
-The site is reasonably exposed and located between the Morston Road and the coastal marshes and would have a significant negative visual impact on the landscape and setting of Blakeney when viewed from the Morston Road approach into the village.
+Site Ref Site Name Proposed Use Suitability Conclusion Conclusion BLA08 Land North of Morston Road Housing Highway Transport & Access: Considered to be unacceptable by NCC Highways.A new section of new footway would be required along the Morston Road.There are limited public transport options in Blakeney.
+The site is within reasonable walking distance of the village shops and services and a moderate walking distance to the school.Environmental: The site is less than 150m from the Wiveton Downs and North Norfolk Coast Sites of Special Scientific Interest.
 Not preferred Highways access onto the Morston Road is considered unsuitable.
 It would be a development in open countryside and could have an adverse impact on the landscape and the Area of Outstanding Natural Beauty.
 The preferred site can deliver sufficient housing for Blakeney.
-BLA09 Land West of Langham Road Housing Other: No flooding, contamination or utilities issues currently identified.
-Highway Transport & Access: Access and impact on the highway network is considered to be acceptable by NCC Highways.
-No footway along a short section of Langham Road.
-There are limited public transport options in Blakeney.
+BLA09 Land West of Langham Road Housing Other: No flooding, contamination or utilities issues currently identified.Highway Transport & Access: Access and impact on the highway network is considered to be acceptable by NCC Highways.
+No footway along a short section of Langham Road.There are limited public transport options in Blakeney.
 The site is within reasonable walking distance of the village shops and services and a reasonable/moderate walking distance to the school.
-A public footpath runs from the Langham Road to the east of the site which could be enhanced to provide a more direct route to school.
-Environmental: The site is adjacent to the Wiveton Downs Site of Special Scientific Interest.
+A public footpath runs from the Langham Road to the east of the site which could be enhanced to provide a more direct route to school.Environmental: The site is adjacent to the Wiveton Downs Site of Special Scientific Interest.
 The site falls within the SSSI Impact Risk Zone.
-The site is 250m from Ramsar Site and Special Area of Protection (SPA).
-A large arable field with a farm access onto the Morston Road.
+The site is 250m from Ramsar Site and Special Area of Protection (SPA).A large arable field with a farm access onto the Morston Road.
 There is a tree/hedge boundary on the western side which is part of the SSSI.
 The site is sensitive in environmental terms and any development will need to consider the relationship and impact on the environmental designations particularly the SSSI.
 Landscape and Townscape: The site is within the Norfolk Coast Area of Outstanding Natural Beauty (AONB).
 The site could have a negative visual impact on the landscape when viewed from the Langham Road approach.
 Other: No flooding, contamination or utilities issues currently identified.
 Not preferred The site is well located to the village and services.
 Highways access off Langham Road is considered acceptable.
 The site may have a detrimental impact on the setting of the town and the Area of Outstanding Natural Beauty.
 The preferred site can deliver sufficient housing for Blakeney.